Transform How You Support

 Nearly one third (30%) of Canadians report having thoughts and behaviours that are consistent with, or at high risk to develop an eating disorder (ED).
 These serious but treatable mental illnesses that often go undiagnosed.
 Despite the growing need, only 10% receive appropriate treatment.
 Many individuals feel healthcare providers aren't equipped to support them, and many clinicians report feeling under-trained in EDs.

-This professional development program provides essential, foundational knowledge to help you deliver evidence-based, inclusive, and compassionate care to individuals affected by EDs
+This 90 day self-paced program provides professional, foundational knowledge to help you deliver evidence-based, inclusive, and compassionate care to individuals affected by EDs.

 Gain the confidence and knowledge